Arkensor/DayZ-CommunityFramework/docs/TypeConverters/index.md

 ## Custom Type Converters

 The following code example shows how to create and register an instance of a type converter.
 Do not create member variables as the instance of the type converter is a singleton and will be the same instance everytime it is used.
+Only one type converter can be registered per distinct type.

 ```csharp
 [CF_RegisterTypeConverter(CF_TypeConverterPlayerStatBase)]